 In Mexico, after El Santo and Blue Demon, Mil Máscaras is like the equivalent of Hulk Hogan for many fans in the U.S. Unlike Hulk Hogan, who transitioned into a superhero character of sorts over the years, Mil Máscaras from the start was "created" as such and never faltered from protecting and promoting this mythical image bestowed upon him.

 Aaron Rodríguez, The Man Who Became Mil Máscaras

-Before becoming the legendary wrestling icon that was to be known as Mil Máscaras, Aaron Rodriguez was an avid weightlifter, blackbelt in judo, trained to became a bullfighter, took acting lessons, learned folkloric ballet, and even answered letters for the Mexican magazine called Muscle Power.
-Also as a very accomplished amateur wrestler, he was chosen to be part of the delegation that would represent Mexico in the 1964 Summer Olympic Games held in Tokyo, Japan.
+Before becoming the legendary wrestling icon known as Mil Máscaras, Aaron Rodriguez was an avid weightlifter, blackbelt in judo, trained to become a bullfighter, took acting lessons, learned folkloric ballet, and even answered letters for the Mexican magazine called Muscle Power.
+Also, as a very accomplished amateur wrestler, he was chosen to be part of the delegation that would represent Mexico in the 1964 Summer Olympic Games held in Tokyo, Japan.

-Rodriguez was unhappy with the subpar living conditions and the horrible food at the Olympic dormitories along with what he considered the small pay he was being offered by the Mexican Sports Commission through the Olympic Wrestling Federation.
-He considered that he needed at least the equivalent of $521 a month in 2019 money in order to fully dedicate himself to Olympic Wrestling and therefore increase his chances of earning a medal for his country in the upcoming Summer Games.
-The head of the commission “General” Clark Flores responded by saying that he could only offer him $344 a month.
-Rodriguez was not going to accept this, and did not lower his asking amount.
-In turn, Flores didn’t try to meet him halfway either.
+Rodriguez was unhappy with the subpar living conditions, the horrible food at the Olympic dormitories, and what he considered the minuscule pay offered by the Mexican Sports Commission through the Olympic Wrestling Federation.
+He considered that he needed at least the equivalent of $521 a month in 2019 money to fully dedicate himself to Olympic Wrestling and therefore increase his chances of earning a medal for his country in the upcoming Summer Games.
+The head of the commission, "General" Clark Flores, responded by saying that he could only offer him $344 a month.
+Rodriguez would not accept this and did not lower his asking amount.
+In turn, Flores didn’t try to meet him halfway, either.